• Skip to primary navigation

 Instructions

-• Prepare steak by placing it in a dish, then sprinkle 1 teaspoon cumin, 1 teaspoon oregano, ½ teaspoon chili powder, ¼ teaspoon salt, and 1 T lime juice all over top of steak.
+• Prepare steak by placing it in a dish, then sprinkle 1 teaspoon cumin, 1 teaspoon oregano, ½ teaspoon chili powder, ¼ teaspoon salt, and 1 Tablespoon lime juice all over top of steak.
 Using tongs flip steak over and get some of the seasoning on the other side.
 Cover with lid and set aside for at least 10 minutes.
 Up to 12 hours.

 • While steak is marinating, slice ½ whole yellow onion and ½ whole red bell pepper.
 Heat cast iron skillet over medium heat.
-Once skillet is hot, add 1 T neutral oil, then onion and pepper, ¼ teaspoon salt, and 1 teaspoon minced garlic.
+Once skillet is hot, add 1 Tablespoon neutral oil, then onion and pepper, ¼ teaspoon salt, and 1 teaspoon minced garlic.
 Stir occasionally and cook until onions are translucent, about 5-8 minutes.
 Remove from skillet.

 • Cut steak against the grain.
 To determine where the grain is, look for the distinct strips of meat/lines on the steak.
 Cut perpendicular to those strips/against the grain.
 Serve hot with peppers, onions and tortillas. (optional toppings: salsa, guacamole, cheese, cilantro, corn, other sauteed vegetables)